-Jude Thaddeus, a fisherman, was cousin to Jesus and was a brother of the Apostle James the Less.
+Jude Thaddeus, a fisherman, was cousin and friend to Jesus and was a brother of the Apostle James the Less.
 His mother, whose name was Mary, stood beneath the Cross when Jesus died, and later came to anoint the body of Jesus.
 His father was Cleophas, who died a martyr.

 Saint Jude knew Jesus well in his childhood.
 When called upon, he left all he had in his life to follow Christ and his teachings.